Semiconductor Data Sheet Automation – Just The Way You Want It

 IDesignSpec’s (IDS) Datasheet feature is a solution to the semiconductor data sheet automation problem.
 It takes the design register specification and turns it into a datasheet automatically.
 It is a simple yet elegant solution.
-It keeps the original information from the specification and transforms it into a professional data sheet for different users simultaneously, like is described in this graphic.
+It preserves the original information from the specification and concurrently transforms it into a professional data sheet for different users, as depicted in this graphic.

 Although the specification document created using IDesignSpec bears a resemblance to a Datasheet, however, there are several aspects of that format that require finesse to be a polished data sheet.
 Hence, a separate data sheet output was created.
 The datasheet output caters to the end-user requirements for information that originates in the specification, such as:

 Enabling the user to selectively include elements of the specification document.

 Filter out certain aspects of the specification document.

 Exclude specific proprietary information that should not be shared with the external world.

 Contain two or more versions or different types of information.